Kingdom Hearts II

 All of the members of Organization XIII became optional bosses in Final Mix.
 It's likely this was the original idea for the original game, but was scrapped due to time-constraints.

-An untextured model of the Mushroom XIII found in Kingdom Hearts 2 Final Mix exists in the game.
+An untextured model of the Mushroom XIII found in Final Mix exists in the game.
 It also has an unused test animation.

-An unused and untextured boss model of Roxas (separate from the used one in Kingdom Hearts 2 Final Mix, where it still remains unused) exists in the game.
+An unused and untextured boss model of Roxas (separate from the used one in Kingdom Hearts II Final Mix, where it still remains unused) exists in the game.

 An unused and untextured model for a Grid Bug from Tron exists in the game.
 They were most likely planned to be used as enemies in Space Paranoids, but were scrapped for unknown reasons.